muhib876069/A-Chatbot/README.md

 - index.html — Front-end demo (hosted with GitHub Pages)
 - funbot.py / src/ — Python implementation
 - assets/ — screenshots and demo GIF

-Make your demo shine
-- Add assets/demo.gif (short recording of the demo)
-- Add a social preview image in repo Settings → Options → Social preview
-- Fill in repo description and topics (chatbot, emotional-ai, python, github-pages, demo)

-License
-Include a LICENSE file (MIT recommended) so people can reuse your code.

-Contributing
-PRs are welcome.
-Add tests and update the README when you change features.

 Contact
 Maintained by @muhib876069 — happy to receive feedback and issues!